Google Forum Search Results Show More Information

 Filed: July 31, 2009

-According to the patent filing, the kinds of information that might be shown from a discussion thread could include:
+According to the patent filing, the kinds of information that might be shown in forum search results from a discussion thread could include:

-- Times when most of the posts were made on the discussion forum,
+- Times when most of the posts happened on the discussion forum,

 - Authors that posted most of the posts.